Sun conjunct Mercury, Mercury trine Saturn in Capricorn…what does all of this mean?

 The square usually has a bad reputation, the kind that makes you run at the sight of it!
 A square is a 90º tense aspect that doesn’t allow the planets and points involved to ignore each other.

-A square represents an internal energetic conflict that forces us to act upon it in order to resolve it, forcing us out of our comfort zone and making us grow further.
+A square represents an internal energetic conflict that forces us to act upon it to resolve it, forcing us out of our comfort zone and making us grow further.

 It’s an aspect that creates action, and without squares, there would be complacency and no achievement!